We want you to succeed in education, training and employment (EET). There is lots of support available to help you.

 - help to find a mentor who can advise you regarding your post university career

-The university may also offer bursaries or scholarships, and student finance can offer grants and loans.
+The university may also offer bursaries and student finance can offer grants and loans.

 Employment and training